vdim/yz/README.md

-Implementation of the YZ query language specification.

 ## About
 YZ is simple (easy) query language for an object model (OM).
 It may be usefull for advanced user of your application for getting information about your OM.

-Idee fixe of the YZ is brevity.

 ## Installation